cluffa/cluffa.github.io/index.md

 ### *Predicting Survivors of the Titanic*

 View this project's [Jupyter Notebook](https://github.com/cluffa/titanic/blob/master/titanicV2.ipynb).
-Most of the graphing and data exploration was done in the [first version of the notebook](https://github.com/cluffa/titanic/blob/master/titanic.ipynb) where I added no features.
+Most of the plotting and data exploration was done in the [first version of the notebook](https://github.com/cluffa/titanic/blob/master/titanic.ipynb) where I added no features.

 The main goal was to try to predict survivors based on what we know about each passenger.
 I used scikit-learn pipelines to make a clear transformation pipeline for the data.
 This includes encoding, multivariate imputing, as well as training.
 I used a gradient boosting classifier model where hyperparameters were optimized by grid search and cross-validation.
 This notebook was used to submit scores to Kaggle's "Titanic: Machine Learning From Disaster" competition.
 With feature engineering like multivariate imputing and matching families, I achieved an accuracy score of 0.801 when submitting.
 This put me in the top 5% of the leader board.